-- 1. SEP Agencies shall complete the following procedures in the event an individual receiving services transfers from one SEP district to another SEP district: - a.
-The transferring SEP Agency shall contact the receiving SEP Agency by telephone and give notification that the individual is planning to transfer, negotiate a transfer date and provide all necessary information. - b.
-The transferring SEP Agency shall notify the original county department of social services eligibility enrollment specialist of the individual's plan to transfer and the transfer date, and eligibility enrollment specialist shall follow rules described in Section 8.100.3.C.
-The receiving SEP Agency shall coordinate the transfer with the eligibility enrollment specialist of the new county. - c.
-The transferring SEP Agency shall make available in the IMS the individual's case records to the receiving SEP Agency prior to the relocation. - d.
-If the individual is moving from one SEP District to another SEP District to enter an ACF, the transferring SEP Agency shall forward copies of the individual's records to the ACF prior to the individual's admission to the facility, in accordance with section 8.393.6.A.
+- SEP agencies shall complete the following procedure in the event an individual receiving services transfers from one SEP district to another SEP district: - a.
+The transferring SEP agency shall contact the receiving SEP agency by telephone and give notification that the individual is planning to transfer, negotiate a transfer date and provide all necessary information.

-- e.
-To ensure continuity of services and supports, the transferring SEP Agency and the receiving SEP Agency shall coordinate the arrangement of services prior to the individual's relocation to the receiving SEP Agency's district and within ten (10) working days after notification of the individual's relocation. - f.
-The receiving SEP Agency shall complete an in person meeting with the individual in the individual's residence and a case summary update within ten (10) working days after the individual's relocation, in accordance with assessment procedures for individuals served by SEP Agencies.
-Upon Department approval, meeting may be completed using virtual technology methods or may be delayed.
-Such approval may be granted for situations in which in-person observation would pose a documented safety risk to the case manager or client (e.g., natural disaster, pandemic, etc.) - g.
-The receiving SEP Agency shall review the PCSP and the LOC Screen and change or coordinate services and providers as necessary. - h.
-If indicated by changes in the PCSP, the receiving SEP Agency shall revise the PCSP and prior authorization forms as required by the publicly funded program. - i.
-Within thirty (30) calendar days of the individual's relocation, the receiving SEP Agency shall forward to the Department, or its fiscal agent, revised forms as required by the publicly funded program.
+- b.
+The transferring SEP agency shall notify the county department of social services eligibility enrollment specialist of the individual's plan to transfer and the transfer date, and eligibility enrollment specialist shall follow rules described in Section 8.100.3.C.
+The receiving SEP agency shall coordinate the transfer with the eligibility enrollment specialist of the new county. - c.
+The transferring SEP agency shall make available in the IMS the individual's case records to the receiving SEP agency prior to the relocation. - d.
+If the individual is moving from one SEP district to another SEP district to enter an Alternative Care Facility (ACF), the transferring SEP agency shall forward copies of individual records to the Alternative Care Facility (ACF), prior to the individual's admission to the facility, in accordance with section 8.393.6.A. - e.
+To ensure continuity of services and supports, the transferring SEP agency and the receiving SEP agency shall coordinate the arrangement of services prior to the individual's relocation to the receiving SEP agency's district within ten (10) working days after notification of the individual's relocation, - f.
+The receiving SEP agency shall complete a face-to-face meeting with the individual in the individual's residence and a case summary update within ten (10) working days after the individual's relocation, in accordance with assessment procedures for SEP agency individuals. - g.
+The receiving SEP agency shall review the support plan and the ULTC 100.2 and change or coordinate services and providers as necessary. - h.
+If indicated by changes in the support plan, the receiving SEP agency shall revise the support plan and prior authorization forms as required by the publicly funded program. - i.
+Within thirty (30) calendar days of the individual's relocation, the receiving SEP agency shall forward to the Department, or its fiscal agent, revised forms as required by the publicly funded program.